Next: Performance Counters

 Notes:

-- These uops are used to perform logical operations on the condition
+- These uops are used to perform logical operations on the condition code flags attached to ra and rb.

-the immediate data is used instead of the flags normally attached
+- If the rb operand is an immediate, the immediate data is used instead of the flags normally attached to a register operand.

 - The 64-bit value of the output is always set to zero.